-Minima have written soundtracks for a number of popular silent feature films, as well as some more unusual and cult films.
+Minima have written soundtracks for a number of popular silent feature films, as well as some more unusual films.
 The titles below represent what we are currently touring and performing.
-Other scores include the Soviet space caper Aelita: Queen of Mars, the outrageous Japanese drama Crossways, the Romanian melodrama Manasse and the British silent noir Piccadilly.
+Other scores include the Soviet science fiction caper Aelita: Queen of Mars, the underground cult French avant-garde film The Seashell and the Clergyman, the tense Japanese drama Crossways, the Romanian melodrama Manasse and the British silent noir Piccadilly.

 Film clips with our scores are on the pages below, with more available on our YouTube page.